Ishanoshada/Microweb/README.md

   This prints logs like `Connecting to WiFi SSID: Dialog 4G 0F8`, `Connected.
 IP: 192.168.8.102`.

 ## Example Usage

+Ah, got it!
+You want to **mention the `Microweb-Examples` repository in the `README.md` of your main [`Microweb`](https://github.com/Ishanoshada/Microweb) repository**.

+Here’s what you can add to the bottom (or a "See Also" section) of your `Microweb/README.md`:

+---

+###  Example Projects

+Looking for real-world examples using MicroWeb on ESP32?

+👉 Check out the companion repository:
+**[MicroWeb-Examples](https://github.com/Ishanoshada/Microweb-Examples)** – A collection of MicroPython-based IoT projects using the MicroWeb framework, featuring:

+* 🔦 Laser Diode Control
+* 📡 Microwave Radar Motion Detection
+* 📏 Ultrasonic Distance Measuring

+Explore how MicroWeb is used in practical applications with minimal setup!

+---

 ### Minimal Example (`tests/2/app.py`)